Raptor3um/raptoreum/docs/evm/QUESTIONS.md

   expire.
 The contract should be able to ask "did this session time out?" and refund whatever escrow it staged.

-**Currently blocking.** Phase 4.2 full surface; Phase 6 audits will catch this if unaddressed.
+**Currently blocking.** Phase 4.2 full surface; the core team's security review will catch this if unaddressed.

-**Want from core team.** Endorsement of the gas-escrow + timeout pattern (or an alternative), plus parameter choices: max-pending sessions per contract, timeout duration in blocks, escrow fee-per-session.
+**Want from core team.** Endorsement of the gas-escrow + timeout pattern (or an alternative), plus parameter choices.

+**Proposed answer.** Endorse gas-escrow + timeout with these starting parameters (all tunable pre-activation):
+**max 4 pending sessions per calling contract** (cheap to track, enough for real oracles, caps the per-contract amplification);
+**timeout 30 blocks (~1 h)** after which the session is queryable as `expired` and the escrow refundable to the caller;
+**escrow = 100,000 gas-equivalent at the request's effective gas price**, charged at request time, consumed by the callback or refunded on expiry.
+Defer the implementation until after the initial mainnet activation — the sync surface is enough for v1 dApps, and this is the one precompile feature that touches LLMQ capacity, so it deserves its own focused review cycle.

 ---